Gruntwork release 2017-03

 Published: 3/1/2017 | Release notes

 https://github.com/gruntwork-io/module-security/pull/15: Added support for easy cross-account access.
-You can now define all your IAM users in one AWS account (e.g. a users
+You can now define all your IAM users in one AWS account (e.g. a users account), give those IAM users access to specific IAM roles in your other AWS accounts (e.g. a stage or prod account), and they will be able to switch accounts in the AWS console with just a few clicks.

 Published: 3/17/2017 | Release notes